microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/audioroutinggroup.md

 | routingMode   | string            | Routing group mode.
 Possible values are: `oneToOne`, `multicast`.   |
 | sources       | collection(string) | List of source participant ids.                                      |

+> [!NOTE]
-> **Note:** Routing mode determines the restrictions on the sources and receivers.
+> Routing mode determines the restrictions on the sources and receivers.
 Only the following routing groups are supported.
 > - `oneToOne` - sources and receivers have only one participant each.
 > - `multicast` - source has one participant but there are multiple receivers.
 Receivers list may be updated.

+> [!NOTE]
-> **Note:** If you create many audio routing groups (e.g. a bot per participant), only the audio of the top 4 dominant speakers is forwarded.
+> If you create many audio routing groups (e.g. a bot per participant), only the audio of the top 4 dominant speakers is forwarded.
 It means even with customized audio routing group, if the speaker is not loud enough in the main mixer, he/she cannot be heard by the bot even if there is a private audio group just for this speaker and the bot.

 ## Relationships
 None